-Proposals that incorporate current best practice in energy conservation will be supported where such measures are designed to be integral to the building design and minimise any detrimental impact on the building or its surroundings.

-Proposals for new dwellings should demonstrate how they:
+Wherever practicable, development proposals should incorporate current best practice in energy conservation.
+Such measures should be incorporated so that they are integral to the building design and its curtilage and minimise any impacts on the building or its surroundings.
+As appropriate to their scale, nature and location, development proposals should demonstrate how they:

-- a. maximise the benefits of solar gain in site layouts and orientation of buildings; and - b. incorporate best practice in energy conservation and are designed to achieve maximum achievable energy efficiency; and - c. avoid fossil fuel-based heating systems; and - d. incorporate sustainable design and construction measures and energy efficiency measures including, where feasible, ground/air source heat pumps, solar panels and grey water recycling, rainwater and stormwater harvesting.
+- a. maximise the benefits of solar gain in site layouts and orientation of buildings; and - b. incorporate best practice in energy conservation and are designed to achieve maximum achievable energy efficiency; and - c. avoid fossil fuel-based heating systems; and - d. incorporate sustainable design and construction measures to improve energy and water efficiency including, where feasible, ground/air source heat pumps, solar panels and grey water recycling, rainwater and stormwater harvesting.